Television show: Distribution

-Seasons/series/strand
+Seasons, series and strands

 The terminology used to define a set of episodes produced for a television series varies from country to country.

 North American usage

 In North American television, a series is a connected set of television program episodes that run under the same title, possibly spanning many seasons.
 During the 1950s, it was common for television seasons to consist of more than 30 episodes—however, the average length has been declining since.

-Until the 1980s, most new programs for the US broadcast networks debuted in the "fall season", which ran from September through March and nominally contained 24 to 26 episodes.
+Until the 1980s, most new programs for the American broadcast networks debuted in the "fall season", which ran from September through March and nominally contained 24 to 26 episodes.
 These episodes were rebroadcast during the spring (or summer) season, from April through August.
 Because of cable television and the Nielsen sweeps, the "fall" season now normally extends to May.
 Thus, a "full season" on a broadcast network now usually runs from September through May for at least 22 episodes.

 A full season is sometimes split into two separate units with a hiatus around the end of the calendar year, such as the first season of Jericho on CBS.
 When this split occurs, the last half of the episodes are sometimes referred to with the letter B as in "The last nine episodes (of The Sopranos) will be part of what is being called either 'Season 6, Part 2' or 'Season 6B, or "Futurama is splitting its seasons similar to how South Park does, doing half a season at a time, so this is season 6B for them."
 Since the 1990s, these shorter seasons also have been referred to as "split" or "half" seasons, which is done to increase profits, as seen with shows such as The Witcher.

 Since at least the 2000s, new broadcast television series are often ordered (funded) for just the first 10 to 13 episodes, to gauge audience interest.
 If a series is popular, the network places a "back nine order" and the season is completed to the regular 20 to 26 episodes.
 An established series that is already popular, however, will typically receive an immediate full-season order at the outset of the season.
 A midseason replacement is a less-expensive short-run show of generally 10 to 13 episodes designed to take the place of an original series that failed to garner an audience and has not been picked up.
 A "series finale" is the last show of the series before the show is no longer produced.
 (In the UK, it means the end of a season, what is known in the United States as a "season finale".)
 Streaming services time finales to the next quarter to induce consumers to renew at least one more quarter.